With all new technologies there are a lot of questions.

 We want our solution to work on a long-term basis and to be economically attractive to everyone.
-At the same time, our system should also meet the requirements for user-friendliness, and design of modern home appliances and an intelligent house.
+At the same time, our system should also meet the requirements for user-friendliness, design of modern home appliances, and an intelligent house.

 This is a lot of work and we need your support.

-For our willpower-energy™ system, we aim to participate in the sales with the help of strategic partners.
-We make money by one-time sale of our system and repetitive sale of our enzyme reactors.
-For this, with the help of partners, we conduct direct sales, or sales through sales-licensing model.
+For our willpower-energy™ system, we aim to participate in sales with the help of strategic partners.
+We make money through the one-time sale of our system and repeated sales of our enzyme reactors.
+For this, we conduct direct sales, or sales through a sales-licensing model, with the help of partners.
 We remain the original equipment manufacturers (OEM).
 Gensoric's core know-how, especially the technology of exchange reactors, is not given to the outside world.

 At present, we are making money through sales in development projects for science and industry in Europe.
 The technology in this work has a partial overlap with our willpower-energy™ project (which is our main focus), since the technology is aimed at the use of our patent-protected research platform in the field of electrochemical synthesis.
 Although these projects represent a kind of basic financing for us, they still do not allow us as a company to implement the willpower-energy™ project on their own.

 However, we are very privileged to have obtained EU funding for pilot plants and test series (EU-SME Instrument Phase 2).
-We are proud for this, since, only the most innovative and promising projects from all over Europe participate and compete against each other.
-The chances of success are approximately 5%.
+We are proud of this, since only the most innovative and promising projects from all over Europe participate and compete against each other.
+The success rate is only about 5%.

 This budget, to a large extent, allows us to support the willpower-energy pilot project.
 However, 30% co-financing is required.
 And that is exactly what we would use your investments for.